okami101/vuetify-admin/packages/docs/guide/getting-started.md

 ![demo](/assets/dashboard.png)

-> As a CLI projet, be sure to have installed [Vue CLI](https://cli.vuejs.org/guide/installation.html).
+> As a CLI project, be sure to have installed [Vue CLI](https://cli.vuejs.org/guide/installation.html).

 ### Prepare